schauveau/lesyd/README.md

      state_refresh: 30
 ```

-See in (configuration.md)[configuration.md] for a more detailed description of the YAML configuration file.
+See [configuration.md](configuration.md) for a more detailed description of the YAML configuration file.

 Start LeSyd with